mosaf/Res-SRDiff/README.md

 ## Acknowledgments

-- This project is based on [Original Repository Name](https://github.com/zsyOAOA/ResShift) :heart:.
+- This project is based on [ResShift](https://github.com/zsyOAOA/ResShift) :heart:.